CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Demonstrator description

 The reference monitoring data is collected from a computing device based on the ODROID-XU4, incorporating the ARM big.LITTLE architecture.
 The considered workload is an image processing application running on a Linux OS with minimal footprint.
 Images can be read either from the attached camera, or the available storage device.
-The monitoring device is an external power data logger with a separate Power Supply Unit to enforce isolation and ensure correctness of readings~\cite{Odyurt:2021:PPFT}.
+The monitoring device is an external power data logger, sitting between a high-precision Power Supply Unit (PSU) and the computing device.
+A separate PSU feeds the cooling fan to enforce isolation and to ensure correctness of readings~\cite{Odyurt:2021:PPFT}.
+Note that this is a real laboratory setup, as shown in \Cref{fig:experimental_setup}, producing real measured data; it is neither simulated nor synthetic.

-\subsubsection{Reference data}
+\subsection{Reference data}

 To collect the chosen reference monitoring data, the experimental platform has been extensively benchmarked~\cite{Odyurt:2021:PPFT}.
 Monitoring data is collected while running different workloads, i.e., the image processing application, running with different inputs, and a variety of operational conditions, resulting in 24 data collection scenarios.
-These scenarios are defined by combining the following parameters: \begin{itemize} \item 3 physical execution conditions, \texttt{Normal}, \texttt{NoFan}, \texttt{UnderVolt} \item 2 sets of workload inputs \item 2 selected core types from the available hardware, Little Core and Big Core \item 2 repetition counts, single round of input processing and 10 rounds of input processing \end{itemize}
+These are highly controlled experimental scenarios and are defined by combinations of the following parameters: \begin{itemize} \item 3 physical execution conditions, \texttt{Normal}, \texttt{NoFan} (anomalous), \texttt{UnderVolt} (anomalous); \item 2 sets of workload inputs, i.e., different sets of images with 30 counts for each; \item 2 selected core types from the available hardware, Little Core and Big Core; \item 2 repetition counts, single round of input processing and 10 rounds of input processing. \end{itemize}

 This reference data covers electrical metrics (potential, current, power) in the form of time-series, augmented by core clock readings and multiple platform temperature sensor readings.
 Collection frequencies vary, in particular, electric potential and current are collected with the sampling rates of 1~kHz and 4~kHz, respectively.
 Lastly, messages sent over UART are included, acting as signalling data to follow individual tasks and sub-tasks.